-On top of receiving a great overall grade, this facility also received first-rate health inspections in recent years.
-We gave them one of our better grades in this area, with a grade of A. Our inspection scores weigh several factors found on a nursing home's inspection reports.
+The primary reason this nursing home received a decent overall grade is its excellent government inspections in recent years.
+We awarded them one of our higher grades in that category, with an A. This is a much better score than the place's overall grade, which was decent but not in the elite range.
+Inspection scores account for a host of factors found on a facility's inspection reports.
 One key criteria we look at is the quantity and severity of deficiencies.
-Nursing homes with better grades in this area usually have very few severe deficiencies.
-While this place had some minor dings on its government inspection report, it had no severe deficiencies.
-Severe deficiencies are those labeled as categories G, H, I, J, K and L. This tells you that the inspectors did not consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
-The fact that the deficiencies were relatively minor made us feel better about this inspection report.
+Nursing homes with better scores in this category usually have few severe deficiencies.
+Fortunately, although this nursing home had a few minor dings on its government inspection report, it had no severe deficiencies.
+Severe deficiencies are ones labeled as categories G through L. This means the government inspectors didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
+The fact that none of the deficiencies were severe leaves us less concerned with this inspection report.

 Long-term Care Quality

-An additional quality feature for this facility is that it was awarded an impressive long-term care grade.
-Indeed, this turned out to be its second best category score.
-In that category, we awarded this nursing home a grade of B+.
-Nursing homes that do well in this category tend to be well-staffed and provide extensive hands on care to residents.
-One of the factors we considered in addition to nursing hours is vaccinations.
-This nursing home provided the pneumonia vaccine to 100 percent of its patients.
-This is a reliable method to minimize negative health outcomes for the aged 65 and up population.
-Lastly, this place was able to limit hospitalizations.
-Indeed, it had less than one hospitalization per 1,000 long-term resident days, which is an impressively low figure.
+Another one of this facility's more favorable category grades came in the area of long-term care.
+In that category, we gave this nursing home a B+.
+When nursing homes receive a grade in this range in long-term care it typically means it's well-staffed and is a quality place to live on a permanent basis.
+One of the criteria we considered after nursing hours is vaccinations.
+This nursing home administered the pneumonia vaccine to 100 percent of its residents.
+Vaccination is a proven method to minimize unnecessary deaths and hospitalizations for the aged 65 and up population.
+Finally, this place was able to limit hospitalizations.
+It had less than one hospitalization per 1,000 long-term resident days, which is a remarkably low number.

 Does this page answer your questions about Transitional Rehabilitation Clapp's of Asheboro?

 Short-term Care Quality